Bahasa-bahasa

 Some unique features: online courses are designed to be interactive as well as educational.
 This is where head and heart meet.
 Workshops are taught by experts in their field, some from our own Diocese.
 Workshops are interactive with an assigned local mentor to accompany the learner.
 Once registered, you are able to take as many courses through the year as desired.
 Online courses provide you with time flexibility.

-The aim of Emmaus Institute is to open doors to the amazing wealth of Catholic thought, teaching and belief.
+The aim of the Lumen Christi Institute is to open doors to the amazing wealth of Catholic thought, teaching and belief.
 Modern popes have reminded us that we have become again a missionary Church in a world that has forgotten or does not know Jesus Christ.
 Our hope is that what we provide will open up new doors of faith that will shape us into missionary disciples for our time, for our world, and for ourselves.

 God bless you and enjoy the wealth of learning now open before you!

-Director for Evangelization and Faith Formation
+Director for Evangelization and Formation

 Diocese of Orange